Poset-enriched categories and free exact completions: The Universal Property and Characterization of the Completion

+Note that $f_1\times...\times f_n$ is an effective epi, because each $f_k$ is such and we are in a regular category.
+Then by (the $n$-ary equalizer version of) part (1) we have that $r\colon P\to Q$ is an effective epi.
+But the latter is precisely the comparison morphism between the $n$-ary pullbacks. \end{proof}

 \begin{prop} Let $F\colon\ca{C}\to\ca{E}$ be functor from the weakly lex category $\ca{C}$ to the regular category $\ca{E}$.
-If $F$ is left covering with respect to finite products and inserters, then it is left covering. \end{prop}
+If $F$ is left covering with respect to terminal object, finite products and inserters, then it is left covering. \end{prop} \begin{proof} This proof will proceed in a sequence of steps, each verifying that $F$ is left covering with respect to a particular type of limit, before the final step dealing with the general case.

+\underline{$F$ is left covering with respect to $n$-ary products:} It suffices to deal with the case $n=3$.
+So consider objects $A,B,C\in\ca{C}$ and take successive weak binary products $ $ and $ $ in $\ca{C}$.
+Then $Q$ is a weak ternary product and the comparison morphism to the product in $\ca{E}$ can be written as the composition $ $, where $p,q$ are the corresponding comparisons for the binary products.
+Since we are in a regular category, $p$ being an effective epi implies the same property for $p\times 1$ and then for the composition $(p\times 1)q$.

+The general case can similarly be obtained by induction, constructing for each $n$ the $(n+1)$-ary product via the $n$-ary one and binary products.

+\underline{$F$ is left covering with respect to equalizers:} Consider a pair of morphisms $ $ in $\ca{C}$.
+Form weak inserters $ $ and $ $, so that then $ $ is a weak equalizer.
+Similarly, we form strong inserters $ $ and $ $, so that $ $ is an equalizer in $\ca{E}$.
+We also form the inserter $ $.

+Observe that, since $F$ is left covering with respect to inserters, the morphism $q\colon FE'\to I''$ such that $i''q=Fe'$ is an effective epi.
+Now we have the following commutative diagram

+where $p$ is the comparison morphism with $ip=Fe$, which is thus an effective epi because $F$ is left covering with respect to inserters.
+Then by \ref{useful lemma} we deduce that $r$ is also an effective epi.
+Finally, $rq\colon FE'\to I'$ is now an effective epi and it is indeed the comparison morphism to the equalizer $I'$, since $ii'q=ipi''q=FeFe'=F(ee')$.

+\underline{$F$ is left covering with respect to $n$-ary equalizers:} As with products, it suffices to deal with the ternary case, as the general one then follows in the same way by induction.
+So consider a triple of arrows $ $ in $\ca{C}$.

+We form weak equalizers $ $ and $ $ in $\ca{C}$, so that the diagram $ $ is a weak ternary equalizer.
+Then in $\ca{E}$ we form the equalizers $ $ and $ $, so that $ $ is a ternary equalizer.
+Also form the equalizer $ $.

+By the previous step we know that $F$ is left covering with respect to (binary) equalizers, hence the comparison maps $q\colon FE\to I$, such that $iq=FE$, and $q''\colon FE'\to I''$, such that $i''q''=Fe'$, are both effective epis.
+Now we have the following commutative diagram

+By the equalizer version of \ref{useful lemma} it follows that $r$ is also an effective epi and hence so is $rq''\colon FE'\twoheadrightarrow I'$.
+But the latter is precisely the comparison map to the ternary equalizer.